Xilinx - Zynq SoC AcceleratorsAlso known as Zynq SoC Accelerators by Xilinx

 view dates and locations

 Custom processor accelerators are quickly becoming standard practice for reaching system performance goals.
-This two-day introduction to the accelerator development flow focuses on how to measure system performance, determine what software functionality should be moved to hardware, how to assemble a custom accelerator using the Vivado® HLS tool, add the custom accelerator to a Zynq® All Programmable SoC design, and finally measure accelerated performance.
+This two-day introduction to the accelerator development flow focuses on how to measure system performance, determine what software functionality should be moved to hardware, how to assemble a custom accelerator using the Vivado® HLS tool, add the custom accelerator to a Zynq® SoC design, and finally measure accelerated performance.

 Emphasis is placed on the Zynq AP SoC's architectural features that make coupling an accelerator to the multi-processor core a possibility as well as the many techniques for implementing accelerated systems.
 Discussion of typical tradeoffs that a system architect will likely make is also included.
 The specifics of the accelerator itself is secondary as the focus is on how to integrate an accelerator rather than accelerator design techniques.